Some of the best challenging hikes in New Jersey and the surrounding area.

 An enjoyable, relatively level trek through an attractive forest using new and existing trails to enable a 17-mile circuit of Stokes State Forest.
 Challenging only in length.

-Our route uses Tinsley to bisect the trail into a lower loop, but just keep following those blue blazes to do the whole thing.
-11.0 or 17.0 miles.
+Our route guides use the Tinsley Trail to bisect the trail into two loops, but just keep following those blue blazes to do the whole thing.